ronel99/offlinechromewebstore/README.md

 On the Internet connected system:

-1. Acquire/mirror the Docker containers (cwssync/cwsbuild/cwsstore).
+1. Acquire/mirror the Docker containers (cwssync / cwsbuild / cwsstore).

     `docker-compose pull`